google/fonts/tools/encodings/GF Glyph Sets/README.md

 ### GF Latin Pro (+145 for 713 glyphs total + 17 optional .case)

-- Math symbols and Units of Measure (∆ Ω π ℓ ℮ ∞ ∂ ∫ √ ∑ ∏ ◊ ∅)
+- Math symbols and Units of Measure (∆ Ω π ℓ ℮ ∞ ∂ ∫ √ ∑ ∏ ◊ ∅)
 - Latin General Use Extensions (U+1E08 to U+1EC9)
 - Superiors and Inferiors (⁰ ⁴ ⁵ ⁶ ⁷ ⁸ ⁹ ₀ ₁ ₂ ₃ ₄ ₅ ₆ ₇ ₈ ₉)
 - Scientific Inferiors as *".subs"* (₀ ₁ ₂ ₃ ₄ ₅ ₆ ₇ ₈ ₉)